 There is an important distinction to make here, however.
 Civilizations and businesses can be built from nothing more than a thought.
 But thoughts don’t just become businesses.
 Thoughts have to become actions, and actions have to lead to more actions, bigger actions, bolder actions, and then they become businesses.

-People ask me all of the time how you get from an idea to starting a business.
+People ask me all of the time how you get from an idea to how to start your business.
 When I respond with, “You just start doing stuff,” they are incredibly disappointed… as you can imagine.
 So that’s a ridiculous over-simplification of how I would actually guide someone through the steps of starting a business, but the point of the conversation isn’t about getting the details right.
 It’s about helping people to understand that to turn an idea into reality, you have to take action.

 I think what people are hoping I will say is, “Go to Amazon.
 Type in ‘Magic Business Starting Kit,’ and order the first item that shows up.
 In two business days, you’ll be on your way to having the company of your dreams!”
 They are hoping I will tell them about some trick.
 A hack they haven’t heard about yet.
 Something entrepreneurs know that they don’t, and once they are in the know, they will be in the club.